zigbee2mqtt/hassio-zigbee2mqtt/README.md

 |Parameter|Required|Description|
 |---------|--------|-----------|
 |`data_path`|Yes|Set this to the path you'd like the add-on to persist data.
 Must be within the `/share` directory.
 Defaults to `/share/zigbee2mqtt`|

+Note: Depending on your configuration, the MQTT server URL is likely to include the internal Docker host IP address (`172.17.0.1`) and the port specified elsewhere, typically `1883` or `8883` for SSL communications.
+For example, `mqtt://172.17.0.1:1883`.

 Warning: `port` can't be changed yet as it's part of the docker mapping:
 ```